salvo-rs/salvo/README.md

 ```

 ### Middleware
-There is no difference between Handler and Middleware, Middleware is just Handler.
+There is no difference between Handler and Middleware, Middleware is just Handler. **So you can write middlewares without to know concpets like associated type, generic type.
+You can write middleware if you can write function!!!***
 ### Tree-like routing system

 Normally we write routing like this：